shift72/shift72-template/README.md

 The web app manifest is a JSON file that tells the browser about the site and how it should behave when installed on the user's desktop or mobile device.
 A typical manifest file includes the app name, the icons the app should use, and the URL that should be opened when the app is launched. [more details](https://web.dev/add-manifest/).

 Make sure you update the fields in the `manifest.json.jet` to match the sites main colours and logos, and names.

+Chrome has a handy dev tool called Lighthouse that can generate a report to tell you how [progressive](https://web.dev/what-are-pwas/) the site is.
+One of the things it checks is this manifest file to help ensure it can be installed on a device if a user wishes too.